I'm looking for a part-time remote job.

 Either way, I hope that this information proves useful to someone....
 I'm going to use the hack, as is, to bypass the use of remote_function and draw a line under this bug bashing session.

-#3 Updated by Andriy Lesyuk almost 10 years ago
+#3 Updated by Andriy Lesyuk over 10 years ago

 • Status changed from New to Open